alphagov/forms-runner/README.md

 `bin/setup` is idempotent, so you can also run it whenever you pull new changes.

-#### Add Notify API Keys (Optional)

-If you want to test the notify function, you will need to get a test API key from the [notify service](https://www.notifications.service.gov.uk/) Add it as an environment vairable under `NOTIFY_API_KEY=` in `.env.development.local` and use the 'api intergration' tab on notify dashboard to check emails sent.

 ## Secrets vs Settings

 Refer to the [the config gem](https://github.com/railsconfig/config#accessing-the-settings-object) to understand the `file based settings` loading order.